LeViteZer-Oy/LeViteZer-Protocol/README.md

 #### Camera Ids
 Usually a BMD camera can be given an Id in the 1-99 range.
 This is the id that must be used on the Header "device id" field.
 A special case is a Bluetooth camera.
 Messages sent to bluetooth cameras use id 100.

+Some parameters should be sent grouped in the same message always, these are indicatd by the hint `(grouped)`

 ### Lens
 | Id  |                 name                   |  min   | max    |                                  Observations                          | BMD Id |
 |:---:|----------------------------------------|:------:|:------:|------------------------------------------------------------------------|:------:|